To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: Conclusion

 \section{Conclusion}

-\aga{All TODO: make sure that the conclusion accurately reflects the structure of the paper.
-Might want to recap the CCC and CSC formulations?
-Should also make clear what's general vs specific. } Our analysis of high-dimensional streaming settings shows that the effectiveness of clipping hinges on two key quantities: descent and variance reduction factors $\H_{c}$ and $\G_{c}$.
+Our analysis of high-dimensional streaming settings shows that the effectiveness of clipping hinges on two key quantities: descent and variance reduction factors $\H_{c}$ and $\G_{c}$.
 The structure of the noise, model, and data then determine the dynamics of $\H_{c}$ and $\G_{c}$ for a given clipping threshold.
 This allows us to compare clipped SGD to unclipped SGD with learning rate and clipping schedules.
 Clipping can be beneficial in the setting of non-Gaussian noise; in certain noisy regimes, clipping helps filter noisy datapoints more than non-noisy ones.
 The key is that the gradient norm becomes a strong-enough proxy for the ``quality'' of a datapoint, and can be used to effectively filter each point.

 The local stability of clipped SGD depends on the ratio of $\H_{c}$ to $\G_{c}$, the \eqref{eq:clip_stability_criterion}.
 The maximum stable learning rate can be increased by clipping if clipping reduces the average square gradient norm more than the probability of clipping.
 This can be achieved for broad distributions of gradients.
 Similarly, clipping improves optimization if the ratio of $\H_{c}^2$ to $\G_{c}$ exceeds $1$, the \eqref{eq:clip_comparison_criterion}.
 This quantity informs when the tradeoff between biasing training against the gradient and reducing the variance pays off.